 Working from home with a baby is no easy task.
 You feel guilty for working when your baby is playing alone.
 Yet you feel compelled to check your work email when you’re supposed to be spending time with her.
 You’re also on-call, whether with work or your baby.

 Focus on results instead of hours.
 Schedule tasks during uninterrupted time, and improve productivity and time management.

 Be picky with meetings, and rely more on email or even a quick phone call.
 And keep emergency entertainment on hand for those moments when you need to focus while your baby is awake.

 I also want to end with this important tip: don’t let one stress the other.

 Don’t get impatient with your baby because work is piling on the pressure.
 At the same time, remind yourself it’s okay to dedicate a weekend morning to work because doing so allowed you to be with your baby the day before.

 Hopefully you’ll find an arrangement that fits your needs.
-Balancing working from home with a baby is possible—even if you’re in the middle of a project and hear the dreaded cry from the nursery signaling nap time is over.
+Balancing working from home with a baby is possible—even if you’re in the middle of a project and hear the dreaded cry signaling nap time is over.